-endruntechnologies.com/products/ntp-time-servers/ntp-client-software docs.microsoft.com/en-us/windows-server/networking/windows-time-service/windows-time-service-tools-and-settings-time-service-tools-and
+endruntechnologies.com/products/ntp-time-servers/ntp-client-software docs.microsoft.com/en-us/windows-server/networking/windows-time-service/windows-time-service-tools-and-settings-to-based and the service of the service of

 Windows: W32Time

 Windows uses a time service called W32Time which is automatically enabled by default during Windows installation. w32tm.exe synchronizes time in different ways, depending on the network implementation used.
 When peer-to-peer networking is used, then each individual workstation synchronizes to the NTP Server.
 For details, copy and paste this into your browser: